ljeanner/azure-ipaas-workshop/docs/workshop.md

 Event Grid enables event-driven automation by reacting to changes in Azure resources, such as triggering workflows or functions when a blob is uploaded to Azure Blob Storage.
 This simplifies integration and real-time processing across services without constant polling.
-You will use it to trigger the Logic App workflow `wf_flightbooking_from_sa_to_sb` when a blob is uploaded in the `input` container of the Storage Account.
+You will use it to trigger the Logic App workflow `wf_flightbooking_from_sa_to_sb` when a blob is uploaded in the `inputfiles` container of the Storage Account.

 The Logic App needs to access the Event Grid service through the Storage Account as it will create an Event Grid System Topic when the Event Grid trigger connector is created.
 Since we want to use Managed Identities to secure the connection between our Azure Resources, let's check how it is configured in the Storage Account.

 <div class="task" data-title="Tasks">

->- Check that correct RBAC configuration is applied in the Storage Account `sahandsonlabinoday01`.
+>- Check that correct RBAC configuration is applied in the Storage Account `stdatalabnoipa[randomid]`.

 </div>